Roeland Raes

-Roland Henri Theofiel (Roeland) Raes (born 4 September 1934) is a Belgian politician, a former senator for and vice president of the political party Vlaams Blok.
+Roland Henri Theofiel Raes (4 September 1934 – 28 November 2024), better known as Roeland Raes, was a Belgian politician, a senator for and vice president of the political party Vlaams Blok.
 Raes took a dr. iur.
 (J.D.) at Ghent University.

-He became politically active in 1955, when he became a member of the Volksunie.
+Raes became politically active in 1955, when he became a member of the Volksunie.
 He was senator for Vlaams Blok from 1995 until 2002.
-At the moment he is Vlaams Belang chapter leader of Lovendegem, member of the Vlaams Belang party board of the district Gent-Eeklo and (as a former senator) member of the national party council of the Vlaams Belang.
-He works at the party headquarters in Brussels as an archivarian.
+He was Vlaams Belang chapter leader of Lovendegem, member of the Vlaams Belang party board of the district Gent-Eeklo and (as a former senator) member of the national party council of the Vlaams Belang.
+He worked at the party headquarters in Brussels as an archivarian.

-Raes was convicted for Holocaust denial.
-Critics accuse him of being an antisemite.
+In September 2024, the party sparked controversy by putting Raes, as one of its candidates in the upcoming municipal elections before removing his candidacy the following day.